Fabio3rs/llvmup/README.md

    - Set the appropriate executable permissions on these scripts.

 2. **Verify PATH:**
    The installer checks if `$HOME/.local/bin` is in your PATH.
-If it isn’t, you'll receive a warning along with instructions to add it:
+If it isn't, you'll receive a warning along with instructions to add it:
    ```bash
    export PATH="$HOME/.local/bin:$PATH"
    ```
-   You may add this line to your shell’s startup file (e.g., `~/.bashrc` or `~/.profile`) for persistence.
+   You may add this line to your shell's startup file (e.g., `~/.bashrc` or `~/.profile`) for persistence.

 3. **Using the Commands:**
    After installation, you can run the commands from anywhere in your terminal: